Chrisjhorn/terminusDB/tutorials/tutorial1/README.md

 * Making some WOQL Queries, and managing the results
 * Deleting data in your database

 *Please* let me know of any issues with the tutorial code!..
+You can reach me on the TerminusDB discord server.